iamashraff/Conference-Application/README.md

 ### Notes

-By default, when the mobile application is running on the first it will either if the database tables named `conference_info`, `specialize_area` and `login` already exists.
+By default, when the mobile application is running on the first time it will check either if the database tables named `conference_info`, `specialize_area` and `login` already exists.
 If some or non of the database table is exists, it will automatically create the database tables in SQLite.

 These tables will be created with the following command;